 The SHP is an indefinite life (simple) panel, i.e. the same persons and households are interviewed annually and answer, with a few exceptions, the same questions.
-At present, the SHP comprises three samples drawn by the Swiss Federal Statistical Office: the SHP_I (the sample of households and individuals interviewed for the first time in 1999), the SHP_II (interviewed for the first time in 2004) and the SHP_III (interviewed for the first time in 2013).
+At present, the SHP comprises four samples drawn by the Swiss Federal Statistical Office: the SHP\I (the sample of households and individuals interviewed for the first time in 1999), the SHP\II (interviewed for the first time in 2004), the SHP\III (interviewed for the first time in 2013) and the SHP\IV (interviewed for the first time in 2020).

-The SHP collects information at the household and the individual level, using three types of questionnaires: a household grid questionnaire to assess the household composition (lasting less than 10 minutes), a household questionnaire (lasting 15 minutes on average) and an individual questionnaire (lasting around 35 minutes).
+The SHP collects information at the household and the individual level, using three types of questionnaires: a household grid questionnaire to assess the household composition, a household questionnaire and an individual questionnaire.
 All individuals aged 14 or more (living in the household) are eligible to complete the individual questionnaire.
 The household questionnaire includes in addition a proxy questionnaire on household members younger than 14 years, household members who are absent for a long period, or who are unable to respond due to illness or disability.